lmickes/pyWitness/manual/source/tutorials.rst

 Collapsing the confidence binning
 ---------------------------------

 The example in this tutorial as 11 confidence levels (0, 10, 20, 30, 40, 50, 60, 70, 80, 90 and 100).
-Typically catagorical confidence levels need to be binned or collapsed.
+Typically categorical confidence levels need to be binned or collapsed.
 This is best performed on the raw data before calling ``process()``.
-This is done with the ``collapseCatagoricalData`` method of ``DataRaw``.
+This is done with the ``collapseCategoricalData`` method of ``DataRaw``.
 This is shown in example below, where the new bins are (0-60 map to 30, 70-80 to 75 and 90-100 to 95).

 .. code-block :: python
    :linenos: